joeypiccola/joeypiccola.github.io/_posts/2018-09-30-puppet-tasks-via-powershell.md

 ## The Easy Way

-While this has ben fun, lets wrap all this PowerShell up into a few functions. `Invoke-PuppetTask`, `Get-PuppetJobNodes`, and `Get-PuppetJob`.
-Note we added `Get-PuppetJob`, this function is going to simply get job details from a supplied Job ID.
-We'll use this function to monitor our job's `state`.
+While this has been fun, lets wrap all this PowerShell up into a few functions. `Invoke-PuppetTask`, `Get-PuppetJobNodes`, and `Get-PuppetJob`.
+Note we added `Get-PuppetJob`, this function is going to simply get job details from a supplied Job ID. `Invoke-PuppetTask` will use this function internally to monitor our job's `state`.
+You'll see this below with `Invoke-PuppetTask`'s `-Wait` and `-Timeout` parameters.

 **Get SMBv1 status.**